Please read the pre-script, it's there for a reason.

 Ziva nodded again.

-"Fine, I'm used to that.
-I can't think of any reason anyone'd come after me here, or even know I was here at all, so it was probably for you.
+"Fine.
+I can't think of any reason anyone'd come after me here, so it was probably for you.
 Which means protecting you just became the mission, so you are going to listen to me or I'll just knock you out and do it anyway."

 She glared at him challengingly.
 "So sure you can?"

 He snorted derisively.
 "You're trained, but not to my level.
 Now shut up and do as I say."